sa-ml/saml2026/_pages/calls/submissions.md

 ## Proceedings

 The accepted regular and short papers will be published in _ICSA 2026 Companion proceedings_, and appear in _IEEE Xplore Digital Library_.
 The position papers will be published in the SAML 2026 web page.
 At least one author of each accepted paper should register for the conference and participate in the workshop.
-The accepted regular and short papers will be published in _ICSA 2026 Companion proceedings_, and appear in _IEEE Xplore Digital Library_.
+The accepted short papers will be published in _ICSA 2026 Companion proceedings_, and appear in _IEEE Xplore Digital Library_.
 The position papers will be published in the SAML 2026 web page.
-At least one author of each accepted paper should register for the conference and participate in the workshop.
+At least one author of each accepted paper must register for the conference and participate in the workshop to present the paper in person.
+Papers that are not presented will be excluded from the proceedings.

 ## Submission Deadlines